complemento/docker.otrs_easy/README.md

 2017-11-30 01:48:52,120 INFO success: apache2 entered RUNNING state, process has stayed up for > than 1 seconds (startsecs)

-If you are not used to Docker, you can hit Ctrl+P+Q at this moment to get back to your system without interrupting the container execution.
+TIP: If you are not used to Docker, you can hit Ctrl+P+Q at this moment to get back to your system without interrupting the container execution.

 Accessing your OTRS the first time
 ----------------------------------